-While mathematicians have endeavoured to establish the normal law of error and the arithmetic mean as a law of logic, s This is pointed out by Bertrand, Calcul des probabilités, p 267.
+While mathematicians have endeavoured to establish the normal law of error and the arithmetic mean as a law of logic,

 1 For an account of the three principal methods of arriving at the Method of Least Squares and the Arithmetic Mean, see Ellis, Least Squares.
 Gauss's first method is in the Theoria Motus, and his second in the Theoria Combinationis Observationum.
 Laplace's investigations are in chap. iv. of the second Book of the Théorie analytique.
 Laplace's method was improved by Poisson in the Connaissance des temps for 1827 and 1832.